RifqiMuafa20/RifqiMuafa20/README.md

 <h3 align="left">Hi 👋!
 My name is Muh.
-Rifqi Mu'afa and I'm a Junior Backend Web Developer, from Makassar, Indonesia.</h3>
+Rifqi Mu'afa and I'm a Informatics Engineering Student, from Makassar, Indonesia.</h3>

 ###